April 4th, 2023

 “Your next test, Catarina, is to escape not only these handcuffs but the room itself.
 And before you ask…” Hanne holds the key she was carrying in front of Cat’s face again.
 “This is the only key to this lock.
 And it is coming out with me.
 You’ll need to figure out something else.”

 Cat stared up at the captain, rising to her knees as her arms were still pinned behind her.
 She knew better than to ask for any help, and that Hanne was very serious.
 So she just put on a smile as Hanne left the room, Cat hearing the click of a lock yet again.
 “At least it’s better than running…”

 She started to squirm against her binds, not to break free but just to check her mobility.
 They were pretty tight, but if she bent her fingers in just the right way she could run them along the chain that connected the two manacles.
 Cat figured many people would break their thumbs trying to get out, but she had a better idea.
 She had learned her lesson, and this time she would use her magic.
 With a self-satisfied smile, Cat started to cool down the metal around her hands and the chain itself.

 She’d snap it when it turned brittle.
 Quickly, her magic ran over the handcuffs and started to freeze them.

-“Create.
-Ice.
-Freeze.”
-She repeated the spell mantra out loud, focusing her mind into the trance-like state needed for spell-weaving.
+She focused her mind into the trance-like state needed for spell-weaving.

 “Ow!”
 Cat yelped when her wrists started to burn, not from heat but the icy metal.
 She hadn’t thought that plan through.
 By the time she got the handcuffs brittle, she’d have done serious damage to her skin.
 There had to be a better idea.
 Cat ran her fingers along the chain again, when one came to her.